Oncomatic/instant/client/README.md

 ### Connect to a local backend

-Right now all backend requests will go to api.instantdb.com.
+Right now all backend requests will go to instantdb.backend.medmatic.ai.
 If you want to develop against your local backend, load [localhost:3000](http://localhost:3000), and set the `devBackend` flag:

 ```javascript
 localStorage.setItem('devBackend', true);
 ```

-Now all requests will go to your local backend at [localhost:8888](http://localhost:8888).
+Now all requests will go to your local backend at [instantdb.backend.medmatic.ai](http://instantdb.backend.medmatic.ai).
 If you haven't set up a local backend, follow the [server README](../server/README.md)

 ### Show client logs